National Origin and Racial Discrimination at Work

 A neutral policy may be illegal if:

-- It has a negative impact on people of a particular race, color, or national origin;
+- It negatively affects people of a particular race, color, or national origin

-- It is unrelated to the job; and
+- It is not related to the job

 Racial Discrimination at Work

-Racial discrimination at work occurs when an employer considers a job applicant or employee's race when making an adverse employment-related decision.
+Racial discrimination happens when an employer considers a job applicant or employee's race when making an adverse employment-related decision.
+The law bans specific practices.

-Title VII prohibits the following types of color and racial discrimination from occurring at work:
+Title VII bars the following types of color and racial discrimination at work.

-- Color discrimination: Color refers to a person's skin pigmentation, complexion, or skin tone.
+Color refers to skin pigmentation, complexion, or skin tone.
 The law prohibits discrimination based on the lightness or darkness of a person's color.

-- Discrimination based on race-related characteristics: Discrimination based on the physical characteristics of a particular race, such as hair texture, skin color, facial features, and height, is unlawful unless shown that it is job-related and necessary to carry out the operation of a business.
+Discrimination based on the physical characteristics of a particular race, such as hair texture, skin color, facial features, and height, is unlawful unless shown that it is job-related and necessary to operate a business.

-- Discriminatory recruiting, hiring, and advancement: An employer must apply job requirements consistently and equally.
-If a requirement significantly excludes people of a certain race or color, requiring certain educational qualifications or skills may be illegal if they are unrelated to the performance of the job or if they are unnecessary for the operation of the business.
+An employer must apply job requirements consistently and equally.
+If a requirement significantly excludes people of a certain race or color, requiring specific educational qualifications or skills may be illegal if they don't relate to the performance of the job or if they are unnecessary for the operation of the business.

-- Pre-employment questions about race: If an employer requested pre-employment information that disclosed race or had the tendency to disclose race and members of a particular race were excluded from hiring, it may be presumed that the use of the information created an unlawful basis for hiring.
+If an employer requested pre-employment information that disclosed race or had the tendency to disclose race and members of a particular race were excluded from hiring, it may be presumed that using the information created an unlawful basis for hiring.

-- Segregation of employees: It is unlawful to isolate members of a certain race to a physical area or away from contact with customers.
+Isolating members of a certain race to a physical area or away from contact with customers is unlawful.

 National Origin Discrimination at Work

-National origin discrimination occurs in the workplace when an employer makes an employment-related decision based on a job applicant or employee's country of origin, culture, accent, ethnicity, or assumed ethnicity.
+National origin discrimination occurs in the workplace when an employer makes an employment decision based on a job applicant or employee's country of origin, culture, accent, ethnicity, or assumed ethnicity.

 The law prohibits the following types of discrimination based on national origin: